Provisional Patent Extension: Everything You Need to Know

 It would appear that the EMPPP would seem attractive.
 However, if you think about all of the additional legal fees required and the necessary publishing of the patent after 18 months, you may find that the EMPPP is not worth the possible benefits it can provide.

 If you need help with provisional patents, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.